 Florida’s Coast to Coast Trail, better known as the C2C, utilizes the East Central Regional Rail Trail alignment and will give users access to small towns, flowing springs, state parks, museums, and beaches along the way.
 Once completed, the C2C will stretch from the Gulf of Mexico in Pinellas County through Central Florida to Downtown Titusville, eventually terminating at the Atlantic Ocean and the Canaveral National Seashore.
 This multi-use trail corridor will eventually connect with two other regional trail systems – the East Coast Greenway and the St. John’s River to Sea Loop – all converging in Downtown Titusville.

 Something for Everyone

 Titusville entices vacationers of all ages with activities including rocket launches, bird watching, and thrilling airboat rides.
 This area is also home to five museums that honors the notable achievements of many, as well as the rich history of Florida’s Space Coast.
 Historic Downtown Titusville offers shops of all sorts including an art gallery, clothing and gift shops, charming restaurants, antique stores and the Titusville Playhouse at the Historic Emma Parrish Theater.

-**Launch date is tentative and subject to change** A United Launch Alliance…Details
+**The launch date and time are tentative and subject to change** A SpaceX Falcon 9…Details

 Make the boat on time with Comfort Inn & Suites Resort Hotels & Conference Center's FLY, SNOOZE & CRUISE…Details